Visualizing Evolving Trees: Experimental Evaluation

 \section{Experimental Evaluation}

-We evaluate DynaCola and DynaSafe, along with 4 earlier methods: DynNoSlice, DynaGraph, Dagre, and Radial.
+We evaluate DynaCola and DynaSafe, along with five earlier methods: DynNoSlice, DynaGraph, Dagre, Radial, and ImPrEd.
 We use two evolving trees to visually compare the results, as well quantitatively evaluate the desired properties.